SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

 Theoretical analysis, formal modeling, empirical studies, policy discussion and a critical survey of relevant literature.
 Practical cases may address transitions in specific sectors, cities or regions.
 Articles on historical transitions not specifically related to environment and sustainability are welcome if they include a section with unique lessons for sustainability transitions.
 A non-exhaustive list of keywords and themes is as follows: behavior in line with bounded rationality, development theories, diffusion of innovations, environmental regulation, formal modeling, geography of innovations, historical transitions, increasing returns to scale and path dependence, innovation policy, institutional barriers, international cooperation and coordination, learning-by-doing, learning curves, lock-in, new governance, niche markets, optimal technological diversity, regime analysis, social and political power, strategic niche management, rebound effect, recombinant innovation, sector structure, social learning, transition experiments, technological regimes, transition pathways/mechanisms, vested interests, visions of the future.

 Reviews of recent books in the field, with the possibility of comparing books addressing similar topics.
 Reviewed by the editors.
-Maximum 1,000 words.
+Maximum 1000 words.
+The title of Book Review article has to be in the following format: Book review: Book title, Reviewer.
+NOTE: In the title, kindly ensure not to mention the name of the author of the book.

 The journal is open to special issues addressing exciting themes, as long as these consist of very coherent and high-quality contributions.
-Please contact the editor-in-chief.
+Please send a proposal to the editor-in-chief including the following items: title, guest editors (names, positions, affiliations and short bio), a short summary (motivation, goal, questions, approaches and innovative character), and a list of potential contributions (with authors, affiliations, titles and short abstract).